-Troop 103 has achieved Gold Level status for the 2016 Journey to Excellence Award.
+Troop 103 has earned GOLD status for three consecutive years.
 “Scouting’s Journey to Excellence” is the BSA’s council performance recognition program designed to encourage and reward success and measure the performance of our units, districts, and councils.
 It is meant to encourage excellence in providing a quality program at all levels of the BSA.

 The Troop has qualified for the Journey to Excellence Award each year since its inception and for many consecutive years prior with the Quality Unit Award that was replaced by the Journey to Excellence Award.

 Troop 103 is proud of providing and offering an excellent Scouting Program that provides opportunities to our youth to experience the outdoors and grow both morally and physically into strong leaders of the future.
 This scout led program is a partnership of both youth and adults.

 In 2017, the Troop excelled in the following award objectives: